Modified coherence of quantum spins in a damped pure-dephasing model: Connection to emitter defects in solid-state systems

 A model for an ensemble of solid-state defects, each coupled to its own vibrational mode, is given by taking multiple copies of the Hamiltonian in Eq.~(\ref{BertHam}).
 Additionally, the local modes may couple to one another through the long range acoustic phonons, which induces a set of nonlocal normal modes.
 This suggests that our results on structured environments in Sec.~\ref{sec:structured} on symmetric subspace protection and the existence of a privileged symmetric mode may be applicable.
 If lattice couplings between phononic modes are negative, the energy of the symmetric mode will be lower and gapped from the other modes.
 The higher energies of the non-symmetric modes are likely to lead to faster decay into the thermal bath, resulting in those modes decaying quickly to their steady state.
 The existence of such a gapped mode also allows the possibility of manipulating the spins via that mode.

 The exact dynamics of such a system depends highly on the frequencies, the inter-mode coupling rates, and spin-mode coupling rates, which determine whether the system operates in the underdamped or overdamped regime (see Sec.~\ref{asymptotic}).
-For many solid-state defect emitters, such as NV centres, these frequencies and couplings are not well known and will differ depending on whether, for example, the system being considered is bulk or nanocrystalline.
-Regardless, such systems could provide a rich playground to test the effects that our model predicts.
+For many solid-state defect emitters, such as NV centres, these frequencies and couplings are not well known (and, in some cases, are contradictory) and will differ depending on whether, for example, the system being considered is bulk or nanocrystalline.
+This suggests our model could be used to constrain these parameters.
+Our model predicts very different results for different phonon-phonon coupling rates, mode coupling strengths and oscillator values.
+For example, one could use our model in combination with experimental measurements to determine whether the defect system is in the underdamped or overdamped regime or to place bounds on the coupling and decay rates.